-Concepts and Questions Learning Objectives AT1 Learning About AT2 Learning from Outcomes and Religion Religion Assessment What makes time and places To understand that Investigate the Consider and reflect on Pupils can: special? religion plays an significance of religion what it means to belong to make links between important role in day in a local context a faith community religious beliefs, ideas How religious families and to day life in Barnet and feelings associated communities practice their and in the world.
-Study at least two How a place, and the with local, national or faith, and the contributions places of worship with a symbols contained within it, international sites they make to local life?
-To know that religious focus on the special might facilitate worship and beliefs are expressed nature of religious a sense of belonging.
-Pupils can use religious What places of worship are using a variety of buildings, specialist vocabulary to name parts there in the area near the forms and symbols vocabulary and the Discussing their own and and artefacts of a school, in Barnet and in the codes of conduct others views religious world?
-To understand the expected at these place building and describe What happens in those links between faith and similarities and their functions for the places of worship? and the key aspects differences. worshipping community What do the individual of the places of Dunile can show how places of worship teach us worship Visit at least one local Pupils can show how about those religions? place of worship. religious beliefs, ideas To know the variety of and feelings can be Does religion make a activities that happen expressed through difference to our community? in places of worship. special places, explaining some symbolism.
+Concepts and Questions Learning Objectives AT1 Learning About Religion AT2 Learning from Religion Outcomes and Assessment What makes time and places To understand that Investigate the Consider and Pupils can: special? religion plays an significance of reflect on make links between religious important role in day to religion in a local what it means to beliefs, ideas and feelings How religious families and day life in Barnet and in context belong to a faith associated with local, national or communities practice their the world. community international sites aith, and the contributions Study at least two - hey make to local life?
+To know that religious places of worship with How a place, and Pupils can use religious beliefs are expressed a focus on the special the symbols vocabulary to name parts What places of worship are using a variety of forms nature of religious contained within it, and artefacts of a religious there in the area near the and symbols buildings, specialist might facilitate building and describe their school, in Barnet and in the vocabulary and the worship and a functions for the worshipping world?
+To understand the links codes of conduct sense of belonging. community What happens in those between faith and the expected at these olaces of worship? key aspects of the place and similarities Discussing their Pupils can show how religious What do the individual places of worship and differences. own and others beliefs, ideas and feelings can be places of worship teach us views expressed through special about those religions?
+To know the variety of Visit at least one local places, explaining some activities that happen in place of worship. symbolism.
+Does religion make a places of worship. difference to our community? -